Multi Camera Productions

 For sport videos; break times can be either cut out clean (minimum budget) or used to involve commentator interviews and highlight re-plays (premium budget).

-Multi-Song Show Reel Compilations
+Multi-Song Show Reel Compilations - 'Montages'

-These are to give your social media audience a brief taster of several songs and demonstrate your variety of styles in under 5 minutes.
-The whole show needs to be filmed properly, then as well as full song edits, you can pick prime portions from various songs (16 or 32 bar lengths) and have them joined smoothly with cross-fades between clips.
-Each song section will involve its own multi-camera switching.
+The whole show needs to be filmed properly, then as well as full song edits, you can pick prime portions from various songs (8, 16 or 32 bar lengths) and have them joined smoothly with cross-fades between clips.
+Each song section can involve a special visual transition, or just be a clean switch.

 If you are on a low budget, you can skip the full gig productions, but the whole gig still needs to be filmed and recorded - which carries its own initial price, regardless of the post-production.

-As a typical editing quote; £20 per 16-bar portions, or £30 per 32-bar portions, with a £90 minimum (3x32-bar portions or 5x16-bar portions).
+As a typical editing quote in Full-HD resolution; £12 per 8-bar portions, £20 per 16-bar portions, or £30 per 32-bar portions, with a £90 minimum (8x8-bars, 5x16-bars or 3x32-bars).
+These prices are for the editing stage only, the filming price will negotiable depending on various elements.

 Animated Closing Credits